Bhai4You/shikari/README.md

 ## Features

-✓ First time on internet 😎 , Give credit if you are going to copy my code.</br>
+✓ First time on internet 😎 , Give credit if you are going to copy my idea or code ;)</br>
 ✓ You can get any files of victim 🌚</br>
 - /storage/DCIM
 - /storage/Pictures